ustwo/baseview-swift/README.md

 ## License

 BaseView is released under the MIT License.
+See the LICENSE file.